Refined basic couplings and Wasserstein-type distances for SDEs with L\'{e}vy noises: Appendix: Properties of

-\textbf{Acknowledgements.} The research of Dejun Luo is supported by National Natural Science Foundation of China (No. 11571347) and the Special Talent Program of the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
-The research of Jian Wang is supported by National Natural Science Foundation of China (No.\ 11522106), Fok Ying Tung Education Foundation (No.\ 151002), National Science Foundation of Fujian Province (No.\ 2015J01003), the Program for Nonlinear Analysis and Its Applications (No. IRTL1206), and Fujian Provincial Key Laboratory of Mathematical Analysis and its Applications (FJKLMAA).
+\textbf{Acknowledgements.} The authors would like to thank Professors Andreas Eberle and Feng-Yu Wang for their valuable comments on an early version of this paper.
+They are also very grateful to the two referees for careful reading of the manuscript and numerous suggestions of corrections; many of them are adopted by us in the discussions of main results in Section \ref{section1} and in the comments on the construction of our coupling in Section \ref{sectionse2}.
+The research of Dejun Luo is supported by the National Natural Science Foundation of China (Nos.
+11571347, 11688101), the Seven Main Directions (Y129161ZZ1) and the Special Talent Program of the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
+The research of Jian Wang is supported by National Natural Science Foundation of China (No.\ 11522106), Fok Ying Tung Education Foundation (No.\ 151002), and the Program for Probability and Statistics: Theory and Application (No. IRTL1704).